catzy007/catzy007.github.io/posts/2021-10-18-nintendo-dsi-in-2021/index.md

 Unlaunch.
 Or [Watch this](https://www.youtube.com/watch?v=qW6DDLM56ps)

 With TWiLightMenu you can also play GB GBC GBA games using emulators.
-As for usability, sometimes i use my DSI to play music.
+As for usability, sometimes i use my DSi to play music.
 You can use included music apps which sound amazing but require you to convert all of your mp3 to MP4-AAC files.
 I use [VLC](https://www.videolan.org/) to do this and manage to do a batch conversion so i don't have to manually convert hundreds of music file.
 The only inconvenience that i encounter is that the included music apps